 - 3.10 The relationship between farming and landscape is self-evident, indeed, the effects of the underlying geology excepted, almost all of our landscape is man-made.
 Since at latest the beginning of the 19th century the parish has been predominately dairy farming land with generally small hedge-enclosed fields.
 In the 1960s there were 31 dairy farms operational in the parish (source: Lawrence family, Meadows Farm).
 Contractions and amalgamations within the industry generally have seen this fall to about half a dozen commercial milk producers using parish land.
 There are now fewer dairy herds but they are larger and production is more intensive.
 The remaining land is given over to forage crops and the raising of young stock.
 Pigs, chickens etc have so far made their appearance only in small numbers.
-The winter grazing of sheep continues and numbers have temporarily increased due to movement restrictions resulting from Bluetongue disease.
+Sheep are grazed throughout the year and during the winter numbers are temporarily increased.
 Biofuel and biomass (energy) crops are not yet to be seen but there is little suitable land and small fields do not readily lend themselves to such new developments. - 3.11 The most significant cause of parish landscape change in recent decades (since the Fifties) has been the enlargement of fields through hedgerow removal, to accommodate the increasing size of tractors and associated farm machinery.
 Government policy via MAFF grants for hedge removal and drainage during the late Sixties and Seventies resulted in small fields being amalgamated.
 Hedges were ripped out and pits drained and filled.
-Although the parish is fortunate in still having many small fields left, in comparison with its neighbours, it was by no means left unscathed by the expansion of agricultural production during this period, as a glance at most pre Second World War maps will reveal. - 3.12 As to the relationship between farming, wildlife and biodiversity, there must always be a trade-off against efficient food production.
-Audlem has only one organic (Soil Association standards) farm Meadows Farm.
-However, at least three other farms work to DEFRA's Stewardship Scheme at Entry or Higher Level.
-In return for additional farm payments, wildlife, biodiversity and landscape enhancement are encouraged by good practice in relation to hedges (height and restricted frequency of cutting), application of fertilizer (restricted along river courses), tree planting and maintenance of natural field margins. - 3.13 Another impact on landscape could result from farm diversification into sporting and leisure activities.
-Fishing ponds have already made an appearance (Moss Hall) and a 200-berth canal marina (planning application P08/1239) has been approved.
-The site is one mile north of the village on the west side of the canal with road access from Coole Lane.
-It is just outside the parish boundary.
+Although the parish is fortunate in still having many small fields left, in comparison with its neighbours, it was by no means left unscathed by the expansion of agricultural production during this period, as a glance at most pre-Second World War maps will reveal. - 3.12 As to the relationship between farming, wildlife and biodiversity, there must always be a trade-off against efficient food production.
+Audlem has at least three farms working to DEFRA's Stewardship Scheme at Entry or Higher Level.
+In return for additional farm payments, wildlife, biodiversity and landscape enhancement are encouraged by good practice in relation to hedges (height and restricted frequency of cutting), application of fertilizer (restricted along river courses), tree planting and maintenance of natural field margins.
+An Allotments Society has been formed following an increased demand for grow-your-own food.
+A number of sites have been identified as suitable for allotments by both the Society and the Parish Council.
+To date their discussions with landowners have not proved successful.
+(See A6, page 33)